 3. BE AWARE!
 While you are admiring those amazing costumes, your dog could well be devouring chocolate bars someone tossed on the sidewalk.

 If you are planning on hosting a Halloween bash, consider keeping your dog safe at a boarding facility like Petsmart’s Pet’s hotel.

 With guests coming in and out, even if your dog is secluded in a quiet bedroom, it just takes one person to open a door and BOOM!
 Your dog escapes.
 Loud guests in strange costumes can scare and overwhelm even a normally easy-going dog.
 Some guests aren't familiar with pets and don't know alcohol, sweets and many human-foods can be deadly.
 A well-intentioned guest wanting to indulge your dog may bring them undue harm.
 Even if they aren't offered, a cup left on a table or half-eaten plates of food and desserts laying around can be far too tempting and could make your dog very sick.
 It's very difficult to keep your eyes on pets while hosting a party.
 Don't take the risk.
 PetsHotel and other boarding facilities have special packages and fun activities planned.
 This way you won't end up with a real Halloween horror of a sick or injured dog on your hands.

-Halloween may be a perfect night to bake some healthy treats, stay in, cuddle up and enjoy watching a Halloween movie with your furry best-friend.
+This year in particular, Halloween may be a perfect night to bake some healthy treats, stay in, cuddle up and enjoy watching a Halloween movie with your furry best-friend.
 If you can't stay in with your dog, give them some yummy CBD calming treats, put them in a quiet room with some soothing music, low lights and douse the room in some lavender oil.
 I recommend, if possible, take your dog out during the day for a good run, a long brisk walk and plenty of exercise.
 This should wear them out and burn off excess energy.
 Make sure they potty before all the festivities begin at dark.